Aarohi-masq/100_days_of_code/README.md

 Day3: Watched some videos on how to create Splash Screen and Onboarding Screen using Shared Preferences.
 Tried to create a small application using Microsoft Power Apps having three screens.
 Day4: Implemented a Splash Screen and a function to keep user logged in until he presses logout button using SharedPreferences in an Android Application.
 And attended a workshop on Ethical Hacking.
 Day5: Skipped this day.
+Day6: Implemented functions to add users info which is accessible by the user whose it belongs to, in an Android Application.